ShaokangJiang/traffic-simulation-de/README.md

 - find appropriate way to store vehicle related value.
 - clean file not need
 - add download function
+- optimize memory usage
+<--put it from textbox to another area or use new data structures to store data-->

 ## Running the Simulation